How A 55 Year Old Jump Rope Junkie Uses Crossrope To Stay Fit [Customer Spotlight]

 Claude: I’ll admit it - I’m a jump rope junkie, and I’m always on the lookout for new ropes.

 I’ve tried a ton of brands (Buddy Lee, Reisig, JumpNRope, Buyjumprope, RPM) and they’re fine, but they just don’t make heavy ropes.

 RX doesn’t make heavy enough cables either (its heaviest is only 8.6 ounces) and the cables are really difficult to switch out in the middle of a workout.

 Muay Thai heavy jump ropes are usually cheap and don’t last long and the weight in Duvide heavy ropes is in the handles (instead of the ropes themselves) - not ideal.

 A few years ago, I was browsing the web and Crossrope immediately caught my attention.
 I knew by the looks of it that Crossrope was on the cutting edge of jump rope technology, and they were serious about the quality of their products.

-First I got myself the Crossrope Complete Set, which today translates to the Premium Infinity Rope System, and eventually ordered several other sets - including the Bolt Set.
+First I got myself the Crossrope Complete Set, which today translates to the Get Fit Bundle, and eventually ordered several other sets - including the Bolt Set.
 I really enjoy switching between heavy and light ropes.